ErwanR123/ErwanR123/README.md

 - [Project Link](https://github.com/ErwanR123/Hackathon_Gen_AI_SIA_Partners_Silf/tree/main)

 ---
-### 🧠 **2.
-Sentiment Analysis with Kernel PCA**
+### 🧠 3.
+Sentiment Analysis with Kernel PCA

-- **Objective**: Evaluate the impact of Kernel PCA (cosine kernel) on the performance of sentiment classification models using IMDb movie reviews.
+- **Objective**: Evaluate whether Kernel PCA (cosine kernel) can enhance the performance of standard classifiers in a binary sentiment classification task on IMDb reviews.
-- **Details**:
+- **Approach**:
-  - Preprocessed text data using tokenization, POS-tagging, lemmatization, and stopword removal (NLTK).
+  - Applied a complete NLP preprocessing pipeline: lowercasing, lemmatization with POS-tagging, stopword removal.
-  - Vectorized reviews using Bag-of-Words (CountVectorizer with 10000 features).
+  - Converted text into numerical features using Bag-of-Words (`CountVectorizer`) with a fixed vocabulary size.
-  - Applied non-linear dimensionality reduction via Kernel PCA (cosine kernel, 1000 components).
+  - Reduced dimensionality using Kernel PCA (cosine kernel), and compared with both classical PCA and no reduction.
-  - Trained and compared multiple classifiers: Logistic Regression, SVM, KNN (with and without Kernel PCA).
+  - Trained and evaluated three classifiers: Logistic Regression, SVM (RBF kernel), and K-Nearest Neighbors.
-  - Built an interactive CLI to test sentiment prediction on custom user input.
+  - Analyzed how performance varies depending on the number of components used in Kernel PCA.
+- **Findings**:
-- **Result**: Kernel PCA significantly improved KNN performance, and slightly enhanced Logistic Regression and SVM.
+  - Kernel PCA significantly improved KNN classification performance.
+  - Logistic Regression and SVM showed minor but consistent improvements with Kernel PCA over PCA.
+  - An optimal number of components was identified to retain over 90% of the explained variance with the cosine kernel.
-- **Skills Used**:NLP (NLTK), Dimensionality Reduction (Kernel PCA), Text Classification, Scikit-learn, Data Visualization, Model Evaluation.
+- **Skills Used**: NLP (NLTK), Text Vectorization, Dimensionality Reduction (Kernel PCA), Scikit-learn, Model Evaluation, Experimental Design

 - [Project Link](https://github.com/ErwanR123/Sentiment-Analysis-on-IMDb-Movie-Reviews-using-Kernel-PCA)
+---

-### 🐱 **3.
+### 🐱 **4.
 Cat vs Dog Image Classification**
 - **Objective**: Train a CNN model from scratch to classify images of cats and dogs.
 - **Details**:
   - Used layers such as Conv2D, MaxPooling2D, Flatten, Dense, Dropout, and BatchNormalization.